mskoddow/my_instance_scan_collection/README.md

 ## Usage

 Once the application is imported into your ServiceNow instance, you can access the instance scan checks and prebuilt scan suites through the ServiceNow interface.
 Detailed usage instructions are available [in the ServiceNow documentation pages](https://www.servicenow.com/docs/csh?topicname=hs-using-scans.html&version=latest).

+Each check can be used individually or transferred to other applications or suites, as there are no central or external dependencies, such as script includes.

+In order to deactivate checks without touching them, I have built a condition into all checks which verifies whether a value exists for an related system property (consisting of table name and Sys ID).
+If yes, the condition returns “false” and the check is not executed.

 ## Troubleshooting